wisskirchenj/ai-guessing/README.md

 14.03.23 Stage 4 completed.
 Deserialize and Store the decision tree on game end and reload at startup.
 Allow storage formats JSON, YAML and XML specified by CLI-parameter and read in with picocli-library.
 Serialize Interface in tree node using `@JsonSubTypes` and `@JsonTypeInfo`-annotations

+20.03.23 Stage 5 completed.
+Add a main menu - split GuessingGame and Controller.
+Add third controller class, that orchestrates the Knowledge Tree explore menu options.
+Implement 4 actions, that use - and inherit from - an abstract Depth First Search implementing class providing a process hook.
+Add TreePrintAction.